 And if you find that someone on your gift list values personal growth, meaningful conversations, creative living, meditation or introspection, consider giving them the gift of Inquiry Cards.

-There are so many reasons Inquiry Cards are the go-to gift for so many thoughtful people.
+There are lots of reasons Inquiry Cards are the go-to gift for so many thoughtful people.

 • Anyone who meditates (or wants to)

-Thanks for using good questions to create a stress-free holiday!
+Thanks for using good questions to create a stress-free holiday season!

 Was this gift guide helpful for you?
-If so, DO share.
+If so, please DO share.